WhiteHouse/source-code-policy/README.md

 bundle install
 ```

+Uncomment line 27 in `_config.yml` for local development

 And run the site with Jekyll:

 ```
 bundle exec jekyll serve --watch
 ```

-If all goes well, visit the site at `http://localhost:4000`.
+If all goes well, visit the site at `http://localhost:4000/software/`.